 Your deductible doesn’t apply to a colonoscopy — Medicare Part B will pay for a screening colonoscopy regardless of whether you’ve met your deductible.

-You’ll need to contact your insurance company prior to the colonoscopy to find out how much they may cover if you require polyp removal.
+You’ll need to contact your insurance company before the colonoscopy to find out how much they may cover if you need polyp removal.

 Ask your doctor’s office for an estimate of costs before you have a colonoscopy.
 The billing department can usually estimate an average cost based on Medicare and other private insurance you may have.